GM2Calc/GM2Calc/README.md

 From the command line
 ---------------------

-GM2Calc can be run from the command line using an SLHA input file or a custom GM2Calc input file (similar to SLHA, but different definition of input parameters in a mixed DR-bar/on-shell scheme).
+GM2Calc can be run from the command line using an SLHA or SLHA-like input.
+For the MSSM the input can be given in the SLHA format or in a custom GM2Calc input format (similar to SLHA, but different definition of input parameters in a mixed DR-bar/on-shell scheme).
+For the THDM the input can be given in an SLHA-like format (compatible with 2HDMC).
 See `bin/gm2calc.x --help` for all options.

-**Example:** Running GM2Calc with an SLHA input file:
+**Examples:** Running GM2Calc with an SLHA input file for the MSSM:

     bin/gm2calc.x --slha-input-file=../input/example.slha